MLB rumors: Latest news on free-agents, trades

 MLB rumors: News on free-agent contracts, trades and more

-The off-season hot stove is warming up with trade rumors and free agency decisions coming down the pipeline now that the holidays have wrapped up.
+The off-season hot stove is warming up with trade rumors and free agency decisions coming down the pipeline now that the holidays have wrapped up and with teams reporting for spring training in less than two months.

 Keep up to date on the latest Major League Baseball news and rumors below.